False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Introduction

 \section{Introduction}

 Gravitational waves (GWs) are propagating perturbations in the fabric of spacetime caused by time variations in the mass quadrupole.
 These can be generated in some of the most cataclysmic processes in the universe such as explosions of stars in supernovae \citep{Abdikamalov_2021, Vartanyan:2023sxm}, coalescing compact binary objects \citep{Thorne:1995xs, Belczynski:2001uc} to some not-so-cataclysmic ones such as rotating neutron stars with non-spherical deformations \citep{Riles:2022wwz, Pagliaro:2023bvi}.
-Among all these, due to being well-modelled with the help from the general theory of relativity and the strength of the detectable signals, the GW emission from coalescing compact binaries has been the only one to be detected so far.
-With its almost 10 years of observation starting in 2015 \citep{LIGOScientific:2016aoc}, the Laser Interferometer Gravitational-wave Observatories (LIGOs) in the US along with Virgo detector in Italy and Kamioka Gravitational Wave Detector (KAGRA) in Japan (forming the LVK detector network) has already observed more than 90 GW events in the GWTC-3 \citep{KAGRA:2023pio} \footnote{Find the details of the events in the full GW catalogue \href{https://gracedb.ligo.org/superevents/public/O4/}{here}.}.
+Among all these, because of its well-modeled coherent nature and detectability, the GW emission from coalescing compact binaries has been the only one to be detected so far.
+Since the first detection of a GW event in 2015 \citep{LIGOScientific:2016aoc}, the Laser Interferometer Gravitational-wave Observatories (LIGOs) in the US along with Virgo detector in Italy and Kamioka Gravitational Wave Detector (KAGRA) in Japan (forming the LVK detector network) has already observed more than 200 GW events in the GWTC-4 \citep{LIGOScientific:2025slb, KAGRA:2023pio} \footnote{Find the details of the events in the full GW catalog \href{https://gracedb.ligo.org/superevents/public/O4/}{here}.}.
 The detected GW sources are mostly merging binary black holes \citep{KAGRA:2021vkt}, a very tiny fraction belongs to merging neutron star-black hole (NSBH) systems \citep{LIGOScientific:2021qlt, LIGOScientific:2024elc} and binary neutron star (BNS) systems \citep{LIGOScientific:2017vwq}.